-Ms. Hollifield joined KASAP after working for 3 years at the Vanderbilt University Women’s Center where she coordinated workshops on topics related to sexual health, healthy relationships, body image, and mental health.
-She is responsible for overseeing the implementation of sustainable primary prevention of sexual violence programming statewide.
-Ms. Hollifield serves as staff to the Program Implementation Committee, collaborates with the state core building team, assists in the development of community prevention teams, provides on-site visits and prevention-related training to the Rape Crisis Centers, and serves as the liaison between Green Dot, etc. and KASAP.
-If you have questions about Green Dot in Kentucky or want to get involved with prevention efforts, contact Ms. Hollifield.
+Astraea is responsible for overseeing the implementation of sustainable primary prevention of sexual violence programming statewide.
+She also serves as staff to the Program Implementation Committee, collaborates with the state core building team, assists in the development of community prevention teams, provides on-site visits and prevention-related training to the Rape Crisis Centers, and serves as the liaison between Green Dot, etc. and KASAP.
+Previous to joining KASAP, Astraea worked on William & Mary’s campus as a Healthy Relationships/Sexual Violence Prevention Peer Health Educator and as a Confidential Advocate for survivors of sexual assault.
+Additionally, she interned at the Virginia Sexual & Domestic Violence Action Alliance, working on their Red Flag Campaign.
+If you have questions about Green Dot in Kentucky or want to get involved with prevention efforts, contact Astraea

 VOCA (Victims of Crime Act) Coordinator